robric/k8s-svc-and-lb-testing/README.md

-# Looking under the hood of k8s service on 3-node k8s cluster
+# Looking under the hood of k8s service realization on 3-node clusters: clusterIP, nodeport and metallb

 This page is:
 - a quick copy-paste source for rapidly bringing up test scenarios.